-The current bushfires are far from over and as the fires continue to travel across the country, the demand for resources and support continues to increase.
-We also acknowledge that these fires may impact or re-trigger residents affected by bushfires from previous years.
+The 2019-20 bushfires have ceased however, the demand for resources and support still still required and available.
+APMHA is also aware that these fires may have impacted or re-triggered residents affected by bushfires from previous years.
 On this page you will find:

 - Links to relevant bushfire updates and information including state based bushfire relief programs

 - Resources to help you support yourself, family, friends and community

 - A breakdown of our services, what you can access and how

 Call our Bushfire Counselling Service on

 to access free counselling services and advice on options.

 For all states adversely affected by the bushfires: